RudySotoo/-ELK-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?
-      The main advantage that you get for automating configurations with elk are you do not have to type each command to start a application, so with ansible once you start the machine it runs teh commands or scripts that are in said playbook.
+      The main advantage that you get for automating configurations with elk are you do not have to type each command to start a application, so with ansible once you start the machine it runs the commands or scripts that are in said playbook.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._